 Dr Alan Hawkins, a professor of family life at Brigham Young University, in Utah, who led the research, says the UK is similarly afflicted: “It may be impossible not to think about divorce in our cultures, where we have high rates of divorce.
 We do know there is a contagion effect, so if someone in your social network divorces, especially someone that you’re fairly close to, you are in a higher risk category for divorce yourself.”

 He adds: “It seems to make people stop and think, ‘I thought they were fine, and what about me?
 What about this problem we’ve never been able to solve?’
 Those kinds of thoughts can organically emerge in people’s minds.”
-Yet, says Dr Hawkins, 53 per cent of the 3,000 respondents’ thoughts about splitting were “pretty soft — they’re not frequent, they don’t want a divorce, they want to work on their relationship to make it better, they’re actually pretty hopeful about the future of their relationship.
-For many, I don’t think those thoughts are signalling an impending demise.”
+Yet, says Dr Hawkins, 53 per cent of the 3,000 respondents’ thoughts about splitting were “pretty soft – they’re not frequent, they don’t want a divorce, they want to work on their relationship to make it better, they’re actually pretty hopeful about the future of their relationship.
+Some even consider speaking to a marriage counseling coach to try and improve things within their relationship.
+For many, I don’t think those thoughts are signaling an impending demise.”

 Indeed, it emerged – bizarrely – that most were “fairly happy” with their spouse.
 Although 47 per cent were more “serious thinkers”, 21 per cent of them admitted they didn’t “really want a divorce”.
 And 90 per cent had not taken legal action.

-This comes as no surprise to the psychotherapist Wendy Bristow, who says that often, divorce fantasising is frivolous, along the lines of “I could get my hair done, sleep through the night without him snoring, spend a load of money on shoes without him complaining”.
+That being said, psychotherapist Wendy Bristow says that often, divorce fantasising is frivolous, along the lines of “I could get my hair done, sleep through the night without him snoring, spend a load of money on shoes without him complaining”.
 The divorce fantasist is often so swept away by their fabulous vision of the post decree nisi life, they have the gall to confide in the person who has gone through it.

 If you’re feeling resentful, it’s common to think, ‘If I left him, he’d be sorry’